Street Maintenance Division

 Patching and rehabilitating streets in poor condition can more than consume a budget allotted for street maintenance.
 Meanwhile, streets that are in relatively good condition but at a point where "timely" lower cost maintenance is needed are left unattended, causing them to enter the rapid deterioration phase in a few years.
 Therefore, "good" streets need routine maintenance and may need to be ranked ahead of what might be termed a "failed" or crisis street.
-Preventing good streets from slipping into deterioration will intervene in the chronic cycle, but it will not save the failed streets.
-Many times the staff recommends that a portion of the street resurfacing budget be allocated to a slurry or chip seal program in a relative low cost effort to avoid the further deterioration of the good streets.
+Preventing good streets from slipping into deterioration will intervene in the chronic cycle, allowing staff to best utilize financial resources.
 Full resurfacing is scheduled for poor condition streets and reconstruction is recommended for failed streets through the Department's capital improvement program.

-The City has established a three-year moratorium on any utility cut in a newly resurfaced, other than for emergency repairs.
+The City has established a five-year moratorium on any utility cut in a newly resurfaced street, other than for emergency repairs.
 Utility companies and contractors who cut City streets are required to provide either a street cut fee or a long-term warranty for roadway restoration.

 Roadway marking include any markings applied to the pavement such as paint, raised pavement markers and special pavement treatments.
 Markings have a definite and important function to perform in a proper scheme of traffic control.
 In some cases, they are used to supplement the regulations or warnings of other devices such as traffic signs and signals.
 They are also used alone and produce results that cannot be obtained by the use of any other device.